Track racing: Track types

-Variants of the sport
+Variants

 Speedway

-Speedway racing takes place on a flat oval track measuring between 260 and 425 metres long, usually consisting of dirt or loosely packed shale.
-Competitors use this loose surface to slide their machines sideways into the bends using the rear wheel to scrub-off speed while still providing the drive to power the bike forward and around the bend.
+Speedway racing takes place on a flat oval track measuring between 260 to 425 m in length, usually consisting of dirt or loosely packed shale.
+Riders use the loose surface to slide their machines sideways into corners, using the rear wheel to reduce speed while maintaining forward drive.

-FIM regulations state that the motorcycles used must have no brakes, run on pure methanol, use only one gear and weigh a minimum of 78 kg.
-Races consist of between four and six riders competing over four to six laps.
+FIM regulations state that motorcycles must have no brakes, run on pure methanol, use a single gear, and weigh a minimum of 78 kg.
+Races consist of four to six riders competing over four to six laps.

-Originating in New South Wales, Australia in the 1920s, there are now both domestic and international competitions in a number of countries including the Speedway World Cup whilst the highest overall scoring individual in the Speedway Grand Prix events is pronounced the Speedway world champion.
+Originating in New South Wales, Australia in the 1920s, speedway now features domestic and international competitions in many countries, including the Speedway World Cup, while the highest-scoring rider in the Speedway Grand Prix series is declared world champion.